 9 Make some jewellery

-Drill two holes in them and thread some strings through and you have a bracelet or necklace.
+Drill two holes in them, thread some string through, and have a bracelet or necklace.

 10 Have a go at a conker and spoon race

-It could be a simple race, or for older kids, make an obstacle course that they have to tackle as well!!
+It could be a simple race, or for older kids, make an obstacle course that they must also tackle!!